 As we get older, we lose brain mass which reduces the volume of the brain.
-A study done by UCLA showed that people who had been meditating for 20 years or more had a better-preserved brain than non-meditators.
+A study done by UCLA showed that people who meditated for 20 years or more had a better-preserved brain than non-meditators.
 Meditation does not stop the loss of brain mass, however, there was not as much loss in the brain matter as in the non-meditators.
-Keep that meditation practice going!
+So keep that meditation practice going!

-Believe it or not, in just a short period of time, meditation can improve concentration.
-This study on mindfulness training found that after only two weeks of mindful meditation training, participants increased their cognitive performance and decreased mind wandering.
-This is significant for those who have ADD.
+Believe it or not, meditation can improve concentration in just a short time.
+His study on mindfulness training found that participants increased their cognitive performance and decreased mind wandering after only two weeks of mindful meditation training.
+His is significant for those who have ADD.

 Makes You Happier

-Meditation, well, just plain makes you happier.
-The brain is strengthened when you practice meditation.
+Meditation, well, plain, makes you happier.
+His brain is strengthened when you practice meditation.
 People who meditate tend to be more compassionate and empathetic.
-But Studies have has shown that when people give to charity, the pleasure center in the brain is activated giving them a sense of wellbeing.
-This indicates that one of the true sources of happiness is not what we have, but what we can do for others.
+But studies have shown that when people give to charity, the pleasure center in the brain is activated, giving them a sense of wellbeing.
+He indicates that one of the authentic sources of happiness is not what we have but what we can do for others.

 Learn How to Maintain a Long Term Meditation Practice even if you are a beginner

 Now that you know the benefits of long-term meditation, here are some things you can do to help you keep on meditating.
-No matter if you are at the beginning of your meditation path, these tips will help you make the most of the meditation.
+Whether you are at the beginning of your meditation path, these tips will help you make the most of the meditation.

 Find a Quiet Place to Meditate

-Finding a quiet time or place to meditate is vital to your meditation practice, especially when you are a beginner.
+Finding a quiet time or place to meditate is vital to your meditation practice, especially for beginners.
 Take an inventory of when the best time to meditate is and where.
 Is it before the kids get up or after they go to bed?
-Is there a nice soothing natural place near your home you can go like a marsh, stream, or beach to be alone?
+Is there a nice soothing natural place near your home where you can go like a marsh, stream, or beach alone?
 Maybe it means going to your car at lunchtime for some quiet.

-You will get frustrated quickly if you don’t have a place where you can meditate without getting interrupted or having distractions.
+You will get frustrated quickly if you don’t have a place to meditate without getting interrupted or having distractions.

 Be Consistent and Find The Best Meditations for Beginner’s

-Being consistent is important to maintaining a meditation practice.
+Being consistent is vital to maintaining a meditation practice.
 It takes time to form a habit, and meditation is a worthwhile habit to adopt.
-Even if you are only able to do 10 minutes at a time at first, you can build up your time.
+Even if you can only do 10 minutes at a time at first, you can build up your time.
 You can also meditate more than once a day.
-10 minutes in the morning and 10 minutes in the evening for instance.
+0 minutes in the morning and 10 minutes in the evening.

 Start First Thing in the Morning

-Not only will you have done your meditation for the day, but you will also feel less tired and it will give you your mindset for the day.
+Not only will you have done your meditation for the day, but you will also feel less tired, and it will give you your mindset for the day.
 You can start the day with a fresh outlook.
-A 10 minute morning meditation will help you prepare for all the challenges you will face during the day.
+10-minute morning meditation will help you prepare for all the challenges you face during the day.

 Don’t Judge Yourself

-When you meditate, don’t worry if you are doing it right, just do it!
-Don’t be hard on yourself if you can’t concentrate at first or your mind wanders.
+When you meditate, don’t worry if you are doing it right; do it!
+Won’t be hard on yourself if you can’t concentrate at first or your mind wanders.
 The more you practice, the better you get.
 Even if it’s not perfect, you’ll get benefits from meditating.

-Being flexible helps you not to give up if you don’t meditate at the time you set aside.
-If you need to move it to a different time one or two days, no big deal.
+Being flexible helps you not to give up if you don’t meditate when you set aside.
+Suppose you need to move it to a different time one or two days, no big deal.
 If you don’t have time one day, do it the next day.
 If you have to skip a few days, that’s okay too.